 It’s up to you which activities, traditions or events you can handle.
 You are not obligated to participate in anything that doesn’t feel doable.
 Create realistic expectations for yourself and others, but above all, be gentle with yourself.

-On the other hand, if holiday activities are a good distraction that bring joyful feelings and good memories, enjoy a few holiday things that are comforting.
-Or go all out.
+On the other hand, if holiday activities are good distractions that bring joyful feelings and good memories, enjoy a few holiday things that are comforting.
+Or go all out!
 Get out every decoration and bask in happy memories.
 Immerse yourself in holiday movies that always have happy endings.
 Allow yourself a break and socialize at holiday parties.

-It's all OK — there is no one right way to do this.
-All you need to do is get through the day or week or season, in a healthy way that is comfortable for you.
+It’s all OK — there is no one right way to do this.
+All you need to do is get through the day, week or season in a healthy way that is comfortable for you.
 Try not to focus much further ahead than that.

 2. Accept your feelings

 Accept whatever you are feeling, as well as the inevitable ups and downs.
 You may feel peaceful one moment and gut-wrenchingly sad the next.
-If you stay in tune with your own needs, you'll know how to get through the holiday without judging yourself or others.
+All emotions are OK.
+If you stay in tune with your own needs, you’ll know how to get through the holidays without judging yourself or others.